South Bronx: Hip hop's birthplace

-Many dwellings in the South Bronx during the early 1970s lived in poverty or were part of gangs.
-One example of this is Afrika Bambaataa, a former member of the street gang, The Black Spades, who is now deemed as the god-father of hip-hop.
+Many residents of the South Bronx during the early 1970s lived in poverty or were part of gangs.
+Afrika Bambaataa, who has been described as the godfather of hip-hop, was a member of the street gang the Black Spades.
 As an effort to end the street violence within the South Bronx, Bambaataa created the Zulu Nation, which is a group founded on the concepts of "Peace, Love, Unity, Having Fun" instead of partaking in gang violence and unlawful activity.
-Jeff Chang quotes Bambaataa in his text Can't Stop Won't Stop: A History of the Hip-Hop Generation in a section where Chang is discussing why the Zulu Nation formed.
-The quote by Bambaataa on page 105 of the text states "we had to come up with something to get the order back."
+In Jeff Chang's book Can't Stop Won't Stop: A History of the Hip-Hop Generation Bambaataa explained that the Zulu Nation formed because "we had to come up with something to get the order back."
 As seen within the film The Hip Hop Years: Part 1, hip-hop aided in keeping violence from forming on the streets of the South Bronx and eased tensions with the police within the area.
 People were creating art such as hip-hop music and dances at the block parties within the South Bronx, so the police did not have issues with it.

 Not only was music a major component of hip-hop culture being formulated within the South Bronx during the 1970s, a break dancing or B-boying movement was being generated as well.
 After DJ Kool Herc and other DJs kept utilizing the break beat within their music, an abundance of people who were dancing normally, eventually hit the floor and began what is known as breakdancing.
 According to the documentary, The Freshest Kids: The History of the B-Boy, break dancing occurred "spontaneously" and consisted of more "sporadic" dance moves.
 Additionally, a Zulu king and hip-hop historian stated that the dance consisted of "bouncing around, pivoting, turning, twists frontsweeps...".
 Many who participated in this form of dance were members of crews, such as the Rock Steady Crew, the New York City Breakers and the Magnificent Force.

 On July 5, 2007, 1520 Sedgwick Avenue was recognized by the New York State Office of Parks, Recreation and Historic Preservation as the "Birthplace of Hip-Hop."